Main Page

 Some positive support in both home games though would be an advantage, rather than sitting waiting to moan or hanging on to boo at half and full time.
 As it was at Manchester City, the encouragement from the away section here was old-fashioned - throaty, loyal, unquestioning.
 There's a message there for some home birds.

-Suffice it to say that the 6pm ex-Kings Cross resembled Sauchiehall Street when the pubs chuck out at hogmanay - police intervention being required at one point to remove sauced-up travellers who found it amusing to moon at unsuspecting "normal" passengers.
+Suffice it to say that the 6pm ex-Kings Cross resembled Sauchiehall Street when the pubs chuck out at Hogmanay - police intervention being required at one point to remove sauced-up travellers who found it amusing to moon at unsuspecting "normal" passengers.

 Presumably they were practicing before settling bets that involved disrobing in the window of a well-known Tyneside emporium had we done anything other than getting a hiding today.

-PS - to all of those whose coupons were ruined by this "banker home win" not coming to pass, can we just say, HA!
+PS: To everyone whose coupons were ruined by this "banker home win" not coming to pass, can we just say, HA!

 Biffa